Lerg/docs/docs/plugin/qrscanner/show.md

 ### backgroundColor ~^(optional)^~
 _[Array](https://docs.coronalabs.com/api/type/Array.html) of [floats](/type/Float/index.md)._ RGB color table for the topbar background color.
 Default is `{0.0, 0.0, 0.0}`.

+### isHidden ~^(optional)^~
+_[String](https://docs.coronalabs.com/api/type/String.html)._ If `true` the topbar is not displayed and the entire view is filled with the camera feed.
+There is no way of closing the scanner view other than by successfully scanning something.
+Suitable for kiosk mode.

 ## mask table

 Contains masking parameters.
 All values are in range of `0.0`-`1.0`.
 Relative to view width or height.